AngusWaller/Dius-Challenge/Readme.md

 class inheritance to manage the connection between checkout & specials however it seemed counter-intuitive compared to a simple and more atomic specials helper class.
 Once all this was established writing the specials was a breeze.

-Helpers were abstracted into its own file as it didn't seem to have a place inside the context of the Checkout class (does not require *this*)
+Helpers functions such as round were abstracted into its own file as it didn't seem to have a place inside the context of the Checkout class (does not require *this*)

 ## Testing
 Used Jest framework to test the classes results and items